 In order to leverage the funding available, the SALC Program will require match funding toward the direct easement acquisition cost.
-The SALC Program may contribute up to seventy-five percent (75%) of the fair market value of ACEs not located within a disadvantaged community.
-The SALC Program may contribute up to ninety percent (90%) of the fair market value of ACEs located within a disadvantaged community.
-To be considered for this level of match, the applicant must submit a current appraisal for the ACE along with the grant application, evidence of secured match from other funders, and a commitment to use the SALC Program model ACE template.
+The SALC Program may contribute up to seventy-five percent (75%) of the fair market value of ACEs that do not provide a disadvantaged community benefit.
+The SALC Program may contribute up to ninety percent (90%) of the fair market value of ACEs that result in direct, meaningful, and assured benefits to a disadvantaged community.
+To be considered for this level of match, the applicant must submit evidence of secured match from other funders, and a commitment to use the SALC Program model ACE template.

 Match funds may be provided directly by the applicant or from other funding sources (e.g., other grant funds, local government contributions, or donations of ACE value by the landowner).
-Grant applications will be evaluated, in part, based on the amount of matching funds and in-kind services provided.
-Funds not used under this SALC Program component may be used under the other program components.
+Grant applications may be evaluated, in part, based on the amount of matching funds and in-kind services provided.
+Committed match must be confirmed within six months of entering into a SALC Program grant agreement.
+Funds not used under this SALC Program component may be used under the Strategy and Outcome component.